Gr1nns/Fake_Brain/README.md

 # What is this Artificial Neural Signal Generator & Processor

 ## What is this project?
-It's a computational model inspired by the human brain, capable of generating, processing, and interpreting neural signals.
+The **Artificial Neural Signal Generator & Processor** is a computational research project inspired by the human brain, focused on the generation, processing, and analysis of neural signals, particularly EEG-like signals.

 # Motivação cientifica